 From its inception, FRIDA's grantmaking process was led and facilitated by one staff member and an advisory committee of young feminist activists.
 Over the years, FRIDA's participatory grantmaking model has been modified to match the needs of young feminist movements.
-During times of limited capacity, it has been key for FRIDA's participatory model to be facilitated by staff that come from young feminist organizing.
-First-hand experiences of young feminist organizing needs is built into the grantmaking process that exists today, and it has strengthened trust between FRIDA grantmaking staff and young feminist applicants.
-This process has been very overwhelming for FRIDA staff who have facilitated it, so FRIDA has taken a break between cycles for documentation and knowledge transfer before the new cycle starts.
+First-hand experiences of young feminist organizing and needs is built into the grantmaking process that exists today, and it has strengthened trust between FRIDA grantmaking staff and young feminist applicants.
+However, during the moments of limited capacity, it has been key for FRIDA's participatory model to be facilitated by staff that come from young feminist organizing.

 Even though FRIDA's staff capacities have grown over time, we need to acknowledge that as we celebrate our work, we also need to reflect on the resources that facilitating a meaningful participatory decision-making process requires resources as in staff, time, knowledge, patience, deep care and attention to the applicants and guidance every step of the way.
-FRIDA is committed to providing these resources because we know it takes a feminist village to facilitate a participatory process, improve systems and allow for sustainable flow of knowledge across the FRIDA community.
-Intersectional approaches and knowledge about every region and context, and the dynamics within them, are necessary to continue to create space and access for meaningful participatory processes.
+FRIDA is committed to providing these resources because we know it takes a feminist village to facilitate a participatory process, improve systems and allow for sustainable flow of knowledge across the FRIDA young feminist community.
+Intersectional approaches and knowledge about every region and context, and the dynamics within them, are necessary to continue to create space and access for a meaningful participatory processes.
 With limited capacity, it has been overwhelming for grantmaking staff to facilitate the grantmaking process, build, adapt and evaluate the system, and also document all the learnings to support sustainable transitions.
 We have witnessed what happens when one person is holding all this knowledge and how long the orientation process can take, which makes this kind of approach unsustainable.
 In the 2022 cycle, transitions and lack of internal capacity have affected the length of the process.
-Moving forward, we plan to reflect on the capacity systems needed for this model to be sustainable during staff transitions when new energy takes over.
+Moving forward, we plan to reflect on the capacity systems needed for this model to be sustainable during staff transitions when new staff memebers join the grantmaking team.